Our core values at Africa Albida Tourism are:

 Conservation and enhancement of natural resources.

 Meet Ross Kennedy, Chief Executive

 Ross, who has been at the helm of hospitality group Africa Albida Tourism (AAT) since its very beginnings a quarter of a century ago, is also a leading figure in Zimbabwe’s tourism industry.

-The recipient of numerous accolades, Ross’s outstanding contribution to the growth and development of Zimbabwe’s travel and tourism sector was recognised when he was awarded the Tourism Personality of the Year Award by the Zimbabwe Council for Tourism in August 2015.
+The recipient of numerous accolades, Ross’s outstanding contribution to the growth and development of Zimbabwe’s travel and tourism sector was recognized when he was awarded the Tourism Personality of the Year Award by the Zimbabwe Council for Tourism.

-Ross is also chairman of African Travel and Tourism Association (ATTA), a United Kingdom-based organisation that promotes tourism to Africa from all corners of the world, and is recognised as the voice of African Tourism.
-Ross is the first Africa-based chairman in the history of ATTA.
+Ross is an Honorary Fellow of the African Travel and Tourism Association (ATTA), after retiring as Chairman in 2017, at the end of his term.
+ATTA is an organisation that promotes tourism to Africa from all corners of the world and is recognised as the voice of African Tourism.
+Ross was the first Africa-based chairman in the history of ATTA.

-Ross is often featured in magazine and newspaper articles, both in Zimbabwe and internationally, speaking on current issues relevant to the destination.
+Ross often features in magazine and newspaper articles, both in Zimbabwe and internationally, speaking on current issues relevant to the destination.

 It was during this time that an old friend, Dave Glynn, AAT Chairman, called to say he had found a piece of land for a possible development in Victoria Falls, and invited Ross and Karen to be become involved as the hoteliers in the project.

 Ross and Karen jumped at the opportunity to return home, and the rest is history.
 While Ross puts enormous energy into his professional life, he is also very much a family man, with four adult children, and five grandchildren.